ZinSoeTun/compound-interest-calculator-program-py/README.md

-This program is written by python which calculates the compound interest.
+This program is written by python which calculates the compound interest

+To run the program,
+   1. Download the latest PYTHON in your computer
+   2. git clone the repo or download the zip file
+   3. Open the file in VS Code or Pycharm, etc...
+   4. Run from GUI or CMI the file